oabuoun/devsecops_vm/README.md

   vagrant destroy
   ```

-- Updating the Box version
+- Updating the Box version (Data on the Virtual machine will be deleted)
   ```bash
   vagrant box update
   ```